AccelByte/accelbyte-java-sdk/docs/getting_started.md

 ### 3. Use in Code

-Create an SDK instance, login using client credentials, and call an AccelByte Cloud API in `App.java`.
+Create an SDK instance, login using client credentials, and call an AccelByte Gaming Services API in `App.java`.

 The `DefaultConfigRepository` gets its values from `AB_BASE_URL`, `AB_CLIENT_ID`, and `AB_CLIENT_SECRET` environment variables.